emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

 Check the running statistics of the Microsoft SQL Server Sink.

 - For the Sink used to store messages, there should be 1 new matching and 1 new outgoing message.
-Check whether the data is written into the `t_mqtt_msg` data table.
+Check whether the data is written into the `dbo.t_mqtt_msg` data table.

 ```bash
 1> SELECT * from dbo.t_mqtt_msg